Go to the docs for the latest release.

 If you choose a custom SnapVault policy, the labels associated with the policy must match the labels of the Snapshot copies on the source volume.
 For more information, see How SnapVault policies work.

 On the Schedule page, choose a one-time copy or a recurring schedule.

 Several default schedules are available.
 If you want a different schedule, you must create a new schedule on the destination cluster using System Manager.

 On the Review page, review your selections, and then click Go.

 Cloud Manager starts the data replication process.
 You can view details about the replication in the Replication Status page.

 After you set up data replication between two systems, you can manage the data replication schedule and relationship from Cloud Manager.

-All working environments in the workspace
+All assigned working environments in the tenant

 A specific working environment

-Open the working environment and click Replications.
+Select the working environment, and then click Replication Status.